Request for Proposals

 Name Recognition

 For Mainstage productions, we strongly prefer titles, playwrights, or source material familiar to our audiences and talent pool.
 It's important to balance artistic risks with sales and marketing considerations, and unfamiliar titles can pose a challenge for both audience and performer turnout.
-Our new studio space will provide an opportunity to produce lesser-known works more regularly as part of our Studio Series, and we are engineering a separate RFP process for studio proposals.
+Our new studio space provides an opportunity to produce lesser-known works more regularly as part of our Studio Series.

 Critical Acclaim